 Named for the more-than-150-year-old palmetto palm that the front of the restaurant wraps around—it is Union Street’s oldest tree and thought to be the second-oldest palm in the Bay area—this popular drinking spot has seating in several areas, including a heated sidewalk-side patio and a slightly quieter back room adjacent to the busy open kitchen.

-In the central area by the long bar, colorful vintage birdcages hang from a 35-foot ceiling, and live plants enhance the tropical feel.
+In the Palm Houses's central area by the long bar, colorful vintage birdcages hang from a 35-foot ceiling, and live plants enhance the tropical feel.

 Suck-‘em-up drinks are primo and include several show-stopping group punch bowls served up with mega-straws and a floating rubber duckie souvenir,